 Minimum Qualifications: A candidate must have four years of related experience to be considered a candidate for Staff Associate and eight years to be considered a candidate for Senior Staff Associate.
-The individual should be experienced with basic biochemical and molecular biology techniques and in working with rodents.
-Must be highly motivated, dependable, detail-oriented and have strong interpersonal and organizational skills.
+The selectee will need to be proficient with maintaining animal records using labtrax software and able to train personnel as well as troubleshoot problems.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.